Multiversion concurrency control: Implementation

 To restate; every object (P) has a Timestamp (TS), however if transaction Ti wants to Write to an object, and the transaction has a Timestamp (TS) that is earlier than the object's current Read Timestamp, TS(Ti) < RTS(P), then the transaction is aborted and restarted.
 (This is because a later transaction already depends on the old value.)
 Otherwise, Ti creates a new version of object P and sets the read/write timestamp TS of the new version to the timestamp of the transaction TS ← TS(Ti).

 The drawback to this system is the cost of storing multiple versions of objects in the database.
 On the other hand, reads are never blocked, which can be important for workloads mostly involving reading values from the database.
 MVCC is particularly adept at implementing true snapshot isolation, something which other methods of concurrency control frequently do either incompletely or with high performance costs.

+A structure to hold a record (row) for a database using MVCC could look like this in Rust.